The Big Scene

 Exhibit B

 This second article was an interview with Charles Deenen at the same conference where he talks about how powerful sound and music are to a video game and the pursuit of emotional response.
 I think I read something like that on videolamer somewhere.
 Oh wait, it’s here!
-We’ve got some eerie similarities in our arguments, too. → How many games must a gamer play before you call him a gamer?
+We’ve got some eerie similarities in our arguments, too. → Ask not for whom the game plays, it plays for thee.

 Sony will have the last laugh…all the way to the bank…or something